mseyfi/mseyfi.github.io/posts/LLM/FineTune/RLHF.md

 The Advantage function creates a **relative, zero-centered learning signal**, which is much more stable and informative for updating the policy than the raw reward alone.

-Another example is a teacher that predicts a not very strong student to do not so good in the exam based on the past achievements $V(s_t) = 60\%$, but the students gets a grade (reward) $R_t=75\%$, although this grade is not that good but it is a huge progress (15 marks above the expectation).
+Another example is a teacher that predicts a not very strong student to do not so good in the exam based on the past achievements $V_\phi(S_t) = 60\%$, but the students gets a grade (reward) $R_t=75\%$, although this grade is not that good but it is a huge progress (15 marks above the expectation).
 This means whatever the student has done is in the right direction and has to be perused.

 ------